 V2 vs V3.
 “Safest company in the world” award goes to...
 Autodesk!
 After all, legal department wanted to make things even safer by adding a second page that mostly repeats the first one (again).

 Majority of designers would have simply redesigned the form fields on the second page to "clean things up", and improved consistency in text styling – and for a good reason!
-But I'm not part of the "majority", and my design process goes quite a bit deeper…
+But I'm not part of the "majority", and my design process goes a bit deeper than that…

 First of all, I found out from the legal department what parts were required – they obviously said "everything"… I dug deeper.
 I sat down and re-wrote the entire thing by myself – with [un]common sense in mind, eliminating unnecessary repetitions, while turning 'legal speak' into human language.